 Some users wish this pad were slightly more expansive.
 Fortunately, this issue is not significant for hammock campers.
 If this sleeping pad could handle lower temperatures, it would be perfect for any camping trip!
 Regardless, it’s still a fantastic choice.
 We love how compact it becomes, allowing you to travel light and burden-free.

-- Easy to carry and lightweight for all its features
+Pros: Comfortable material and design, Perfect insulation, Durable material, Easy to carry, and lightweight for all its features.

 You might be on the lookout for something more “complete.”
 IFORREST’s sleeping pad has a design that allows for comfort and insulation without being a burden on your traveling gear.
 Furthermore, since it’s self-inflating, easy to set up and pack.